-The USDA has announced the availability of approximately $11.7 million in funding for organic certification cost-share assistance for organic producers and handlers through state departments of agriculture.
+The USDA Farm Service Agency (FSA) has announced the availability of approximately $11.5 million in funding for organic certification cost-share assistance for organic producers and handlers through state departments of agriculture.
 The program is designed to be noncompetitive financial assistance that helps defray the costs of organic certification.

 For new clients:

-For those who have applied for certification for the first time, you must provide proof of payment for all eligible incurred costs and receive your certification before September 30, 2016.
+For those that applied for certification for the first time, you must provide proof of payment for all eligible incurred costs and receive your certification before September 30, 2017.